• artist setting up installation, drawing on the wall with books around her

 How have the cultures, histories, and experiences of people of African descent shaped our worlds?
 How do Black intellectual traditions challenge hegemonic notions of academic disciplinarity?
 What might it mean to write, research, and create in relation to community visions for freedom?

-The Black Studies Concentration allows students to explore and participate in the history of the African and Afro-diasporic community of thinkers and makers.
+Students who choose to study Black Studies explore and participate in the history of the African and Afro-diasporic community of thinkers and makers.
 Bennington’s interdisciplinary and student-designed approach to learning helps students draw on various resources to gain new insights and develop their own perspectives on the representations of Blackness and the Black body.

 Black Studies interrogates the assumptions, objects of study, practices and limits of other established disciplines.
 Students who focus on Black Studies complete culminating projects that include research on specific issues, development of informed and innovative thinking, and/or creation of new ways to express and communicate understanding of Black Studies.
 Black Studies graduates work in scientific research, policy development, law, education, social studies and advocacy/activism, dance, theater and performance, literature and creative writing, and curatorial contexts and art.